algolia/gatsby-plugin-algolia/README.md

 };
 ```

+The `transformer` field accepts a function and optionally you may provide an `async` function.

 # Feedback

 This is the very first version of our plugin and isn't yet officially supported.
 Please leave all your feedback in GitHub issues 😊